Last Updated on September 10, 2020 by Inspire Malibu

 The physical and psychological dangers of MDA and MDMA are very real.

-There’s some debate about whether or not the drugs are physically addictive, though it’s been shown that users develop a tolerance.
+There’s some debate about whether or not the drugs are physically addictive, though it’s been shown that users can actually develop a tolerance.
 This means they must take more and more of the drug to experience the same effects.

 Psychologically, repeated abuse can cause a chemical imbalance in the brain that leads to mental health disorders such as anxiety and depression.
+Long-term use can also result in structural or functional changes in the brain.

 It’s important for parents to talk with their teenagers not just about the difference between MDA vs MDMA, but also about the very real risks associated with doing any drugs.

-According to the National Institute on Drug Abuse, use of MDMA among teenager is down, but teenagers remain the some of the most at-risk and vulnerable populations when it comes to drug abuse and addiction.
+According to the National Institute on Drug Abuse, use of MDMA among teenagers is down, but teenagers remain the some of the most at-risk and vulnerable populations when it comes to drug abuse and addiction.